 Founded in June 2015, GPH engages diverse national organizations with millions of members and provides them with opportunities to act.
 From human rights to the threat of nuclear war, we bring people together to promote a vision for American foreign policy grounded in our shared values.

-Jeff Blum is a leader of the Center for International Policy Common Defense Campaign, helping progressive organizations and activists to integrate foreign policy issues into their program activities.
-In that role, he serves as director of the Progressive Global Strategy Project.
+Jeff Blum is a founder and senior advisor for the Global Progressive Hub.
+He is a leader of the Center for International Policy Common Defense Campaign, helping progressive organizations and activists to integrate foreign policy issues into their program activities.
 Blum was the founding executive director of USAction, a national citizen activist organization, and led the organization from 1999 – 2013.
 He was a founding leader of Americans Against Escalation in Iraq (2007) and a leader of the Pentagon Budget Campaign (2013-14).
 He was a founder and co-chair of Health Care for America Now, a 1000-organization coalition supporting national health care from 2007-2013.

 As founding executive director of Pennsylvania Public Interest Coalition/Pennsylvania Citizen Action, he led efforts to end Contra aid and to divest state assets from South Africa (1987-89).
 He led reform of the state’s public utility code and passage of the state’s first public transit tax and Toxic Chemical Right to Know law.
 He has served on the boards of Citizens for Tax Justice, Americans United to Preserve Social Security, and the Citizen/Labor Energy Coalition.
 He was a founder of a Jewish social advocacy foundation.

 Michelle has helped manage a wide range of global issue campaigns and coalitions over the last decade and a half.
 Most recently prior to GPH she co-founded the Online Progressive Engagement Network, an alliance of the world’s leading national digital campaigning organizations.